kesiev/rewtro/manual/datablocks.md

     <p><img src="images/sample-2colors-zoom.png"></p>
 </div>

-...while it can be loaded with the `indexed` format...
+...while it can be encoded by the `indexed` format...

 ```
 {